Mohan Prasad Subedi

 Steer clear of sleeping pills, alcohol, and cigarettes, as these can exacerbate the symptoms of AMS by suppressing breathing.

-Consume enough energy-dense meals regularly to aid in your body's effective acclimatisation.
+Consume enough energy-dense meals regularly to aid in your body's effective acclimatization.

 If your doctor prescribes Diamox (acetazolamide), take it as a preventative measure.